Concepts of Consciousness

 The second major concept of consciousness is the one that underlies the exclusive spirituality that has had, for over two millennia, a defining influence on the Indian civilisation.
 During this period, it was a source of inspiration and succour not only for India but for the whole of Asia and for a small but influential minority in the rest of the world.

 The third, integral spirituality, is the oldest of the three and has its origin again in India, where it predated its more exclusive offspring by several centuries if not millennia.
-As mentioned, it supports and respects what is best and most promising in the other two, and it includes an extra element that may make it a healing influence for the future of humanity.
+While the exclusive physicalist and spiritual approaches have done invaluable work in their respective areas of specialization, by themselves they are incomplete.
+The integral approach fully acknowledges and accepts what is best in the other two and holds it up into a higher synthesis.
+This makes its approach complex and at times hard to explain, but as Infinity in a Drop hopes to show, the extra effort is more than worth it, as the integration of these two powerful approaches to reality into one higher order vision offers humanity something that may well prove to be indispensable for the future.
 Sri Aurobindo is its main representative in modern times, and we'll base our description of this view on his work.

 Epistemological physicalism does not bother about deep metaphysical questions regarding the essential nature of reality, but argues that, whatever the world may be made of, the physical reality is all that we can know scientifically.
 Within psychology, classical behaviourism comes closest to this view: It looks at the human mind as a black box, about which nothing can be known, or needs to be known, as long as one knows the rules that connect purely physical input (the stimulus) to purely physical output (the response).
 Over time the serious difficulties with this view became more and more apparent: It is third-person and thus intrinsically manipulative; almost everything that really matters to people (love, truth, beauty, and so on) happens inside the black box where it remains outside the reach of behaviourist enquiry; it does not work in the simple, pragmatic sense that knowing the stimuli a person receives does not reliably predict his response except in the most trivial of laboratory situations; and finally it is not really possible because of the degree to which the researcher's questions and observations are determined by cultural influences.
 In spite of all this, classical behaviourism reigned in psychology for over 40 years before it began to be discarded, and though psychology has widened its horizon considerably since then, its influence is still far more pervasive than those who grew up within this tradition seem to realize.
 [REFs]